gapdays/gap-jupyter-days2018/README.md

                 "photo": ../photo/john_doe.jpg

 3. Optionally, edit program.tex, run pdflatex on it, and add the resulting PDF.
 Or, if you don't want to use it, just remove both the .tex and .pdf

-Max Horn <max@quendi.de>, September 2015
-Sebastian Gutsche <gutsche@mathematik.uni-siegen.de>, November 2017